ssardina/tapp-fixture/README.md

 - [PlayHQ API documentation](https://support.playhq.com/hc/en-au/sections/4405422358297-PlayHQ-APIs).
 - [PlayHQ API's technical documentation](https://docs.playhq.com/tech).

-## The original `cba2csv` system

-The original system, used in 2021-2022, can be found under folder [cba2csv/](cba2csv/).

-That system is able to parse either:

-1. [CBA](https://coburgbasketball.org.au/) fixture spreadsheets (provided by CBA on Wednesdays before each round);
-2. CSV fixtures files directly exported from [PlayHQ](https://bv.playhq.com/) administration site,

-and produce CSV files ready to be imported as schedules or events into the Club's [TeamApp](https://www.teamapp.com) site.

-Please read [cba2csv/README.md](cba2csv/README.md) for more information and instructions how to use it.
 ## Contact

 All scripts have been developed by Sebastian Sardina (ssardina@gmail.com).